 Admission requirements:

-- at least three years of relevant professional experience;
+2. At least two years of relevant professional experience;

 Documents required: